emberjs/rfcs/text/0000-ember-cli-build-pipeline.md

 Each of the individual `trees` (template, style, etc) gathers both explicit and implicit trees from each addon.
-Explicit trees are the return value of the `treeFor()` and `treeFor<Type>` hooks in the index.js file, whereas implicit trees are the contents of the correlated directories in the addon (e.g. the `public/` directory for the public tree.
+Explicit trees are the return value of the `treeFor()` and `treeFor<Type>` hooks in the index.js file, whereas implicit trees are the contents of the correlated directories in the addon (e.g. the `public/` directory for the public tree).
 Currently, the [order that these three sets of trees][4] are gathered is this:

 1. Explicit tree from `treeFor` hook